SmartMixed: A Two-Phase Training Strategy for Adaptive Activation Function Learning in Neural Networks: Introduction

 \section{Introduction}

-The choice of activation function plays a crucial role in the performance of neural networks.
-However, most existing architectures assign a uniform activation function across all neurons within a layer, typically using ReLU, Sigmoid, or Tanh.
-While this approach simplifies implementation and supports efficient vectorized operations, it restricts neurons to a fixed activation function regardless of whether it is optimal for their position within the network.
-In this work, we allow each neuron to adaptively select its own activation function and analyze these behaviors to gain deeper insights into their preferences.
+The selection of an activation function is an important hyperparameter in designing neural network architectures.
+Standard practice typically involves applying a single activation function uniformly across all neurons in a model, except for the last layer.
+Although this approach simplifies implementation, it imposes a rigid structural constraint that prevents individual neurons from adapting their functional behavior to their specific roles within the network.

-Traditional approaches typically assign a single activation function to all neurons in a network, treating it as a hyperparameter to be tuned for the entire model on a given dataset.
-While this design simplifies implementation, it limits flexibility by preventing individual neurons from adapting their activation functions independently.
 To address this limitation, recent methods have introduced ensembles of activation functions, such as weighted averages, to provide greater adaptability.
-Although these approaches allow neurons to express preferences over multiple activation functions, they often introduce substantial computational overhead, such as additional learnable parameters, the need to calculate multiple activation functions per neuron instead of just one, etc.
+Although these approaches allow neurons to express preferences over multiple activation functions, they often introduce substantial computational overhead, such as additional learnable parameters and the need to compute multiple activation functions per neuron rather than just one.

-We introduce SmartMixed, a novel two-phase training paradigm that enables each neuron to select its preferred activation function.
-In the first phase, the network is given full flexibility: each neuron learns which activation function best suits its role during training.
-In the second phase, these choices are fixed, and the entire network is further trained using the selected activation functions.
-Fixing the activations reduces computational cost, as only one activation function needs to be calculated per neuron, and it eliminates the additional learnable parameters required for activation selection.
+In this paper, we propose \textbf{SmartMixed}, a novel two-phase training strategy that enables efficient per-neuron activation function learning.
+In the first phase, neurons utilize a differentiable hard-mixture mechanism based on the Gumbel–Softmax estimator to explore a pool of candidate functions, including ReLU, Sigmoid, Tanh, Leaky\_ReLU, ELU, and SELU.
+In the second phase, the network commits to the most effective learned function for each individual neuron, resulting in an architecture in which each neuron adopts its preferred activation function and is trained using optimized vectorized operations.

-The SmartMixed training strategy operates in two distinct phases: \begin{itemize} \item \textbf{Selection Phase}: All neurons, except those in the output layer, learn to select their optimal activation functions from a predefined pool, enabling differentiable discrete choices while preserving gradient flow. \item \textbf{Fixed Phase}: Based on the learned selections, we construct a computationally efficient network where each neuron uses its individually selected activation function, allowing continued training with standard vectorized operations. \end{itemize}
+The primary contributions of this work are as follows: \begin{itemize} \item We propose a two-phase approach that enables networks to learn optimal per-neuron activation functions while maintaining high computational efficiency. \item Our analysis reveals that neurons’ activation function preferences are highly dependent on the network layer, where early layers favor ReLU and Leaky\_ReLU, while deeper layers prefer SELU and ELU. \end{itemize}